Skip to main content

 2. Magento 2 Installation Guide: Detailed Steps via CLI

-Follow these steps to install Magento 2 using the command line (CLI), the most reliable method for professional environments.
+Follow these steps to install Magento 2 using the command line interface (CLI), the most reliable method for professional environments.

 Step 1: Prepare the Environment

-If you don't already have NginX, MySQL, PHP or Elastic Search installed, follow these steps
+If you don't already have NginX, MySQL, PHP, or Elastic Search installed, follow these steps

-1. Upgrade your system:
+1. Update the system:

-sudo apt update & sudo apt upgrade -y
+sudo apt update && sudo apt upgrade -y

 2. Install NginX